GlenKPeterson/Paguro/README.md

         // Create a map to look up people by their address .flatMap(person -> person._3()
                                  .map(mail -> tup(mail._2(), person)))
-        // toImMap() takes a function that maps items to key/value pairs.
+        // toImMap() takes a function that maps to key/value pairs.
-        // We already have k/v tuples so we pass it the identity function.
+        // We already have k/v's so we pass it the identity function.
         .toImMap(x -> x)
         // Look up Jane by her address
         .get("b@c.d")